How to Build a Cooking or Recipe app?

 This feature is definitely not among the high-priority ones but as you grow, it may be a nice addition to your application.

-With its’ help users will be able to spot nearby supermarkets/grocery stores.
+With its help users will be able to locate nearby supermarkets/grocery stores.
 You can either:

-- Show all stores simply by taking this info from Google Maps and implementing it into your app.
+- Show all stores by simply taking this information from Google Maps and implementing it into your app.

-- Or, if you want to achieve an even better effect on the UX, also show which stores have groceries from the shopping list and where they’re going to cost the least.
+- Alternatively, if you want to make the UX of your application even better, show which stores have groceries from the shopping list and where they’re going to cost the least.
 To get this info, you’ll have to use some external APIs (like Preisente API).

 # 5: Voice Commands (Hands-Free Mode)

-While preparing the food and using the cooking app, people usually have only 2 options: either wipe their hands every time they need to touch the screen or smear the device with a foodstuff.
-Yet, the hands-free mode lets users relax.
+While preparing food and using a cooking app, people usually have only 2 options: either wipe their hands every time they need to touch the screen or smear the device with their “dirty” hands.
+However, with a hands-free mode, your users can relax.

-By simply saying “next step” or “go back” they can navigate through the recipe and concentrate on the process itself and not on the risk to drop the iPhone in the boiling soup.
+By simply saying “next step” or “go back,” they can navigate through the recipe they’re following and concentrate on the process itself instead of risking dropping their iPhone in the boiling soup.

 # 6: Additional Ingredient Info